22 February 2019

 7. Low Milk Supply

-It can be easy to assume milk supply is too low when it’s really not.
+It can be easy to assume milk supply is too low when it really is not.
 Once breastfeeding is established, the body tends to adjust to the baby’s needs so the early days of oversupply settle and the leaking nipples become a thing of the past (generally).
 Low milk supply should only be a concern if the baby isn’t gaining weight as expected.
+Another way to tell if the baby is getting enough is to count the number of wet diapers a day; usually 6 to 8 a day is a sign that the baby is drinking enough.
+It is important to talk to a doctor to address your concerns.

 In cases of genuine low supply, more frequent breastfeeding and pumping between feeding sessions can help build up supply.
-You can use the baby’s waste as a guide to their milk intake.
-It is imperative to talk to a doctor if there is a serious worry about a slow weight gain.
 It may be recommended to eat more of certain foods to increase milk supply.

 Thrush is a yeast infection that is transferred from your baby’s mouth to the breast.
 It causes itchiness, soreness and a burning sensation.
 It requires treatment for both the mother and baby.